rusty-celery/rusty-celery/README.md

 A Rust implementation of the [Celery](https://github.com/celery/celery) protocol, fully compatable with Python workers and producers.

+Inspired by, well...
+Celery, but also [batch-rs](https://github.com/kureuil/batch-rs) especially for it's awesome macro implementation.

 ## Features

 - Send tasks from Python to Rust or vice versa :left_right_arrow: